Working From Home During a Pandemic

 Create a Dedicated Office Space

-In a time of crisis it is important to not lose the humanity aspect of our work.
+And do not underestimate the humanity aspect of our work.
 Staying connected via video chats is a way to feel less isolated.
-Use video conferencing to do a weekly check in with your team or host a virtual happy hour with your team or coworkers.
-During video calls it is important to be in a well lit room so people can see clearly.
+Use video conferencing to check in with your team or host a virtual happy hour with your team or coworkers.
+During video calls it is important to be in a well-lit room so people can see clearly.
 Also be sure to mind your background during these video calls!
+Stay connected.
+Share what’s going on with you and your family; how are the kids?
+Is your Mom or Dad feeling better?
+Did your spouse get that promotion?
+What are your thoughts on our new software – I find it difficult to navigate – do you?
+Be connected so you feel connected.

-Just because you are working at home doesn’t mean you should skip your lunch break!
+Just because you are working at home does not mean you should skip your lunch break!
 Use the time to do something for yourself.
-Being so close to your kitchen, it could start calling your name throughout the day not just during lunch time!
-If possible try to avoid having unhealthy snacks available in your house.
-Take the opportunity of being at home to try out new healthy recipes – make a lunch for yourself instead of snacking all day.
+Being so close to your kitchen, it could start calling your name throughout the day not just during lunchtime!
+If possible, try to avoid having unhealthy snacks available in your house.
+Take the opportunity of being at home to try out new healthy recipes – make lunch for yourself instead of snacking all day.
 If you do snack during the day – measure out a portion instead of taking a whole bag.
+For an additional time saving tip – prep meals the night before.
+Portion out the leftovers you want for lunch tomorrow, get a jump of peeling, slicing & dicing what is needed for tomorrow’s dinner.

 Set Clear Boundaries

 Just as important as it is to walk away from work at the end of the day, it is important to walk away from life during the day and work.
 I know many people have distractions when it comes to work these days – roommates, spouses, kids and/or pets.
-For most people a simple sign on the door helps with communication as to when it is okay to enter your workspace and when it is not.
-For kids signs often get ignored – as do most things that are simply stated to them.
-For kids a more visual sign such as a stop sign: Red- do not enter, Yellow – enter if it is an emergency, enter quietly, Green – Feel free to enter.
+For most, a simple sign on the door helps with communication as to when it is okay to enter your workspace and when it is not.
+Written signs though are often ignored by children – as are most things that are simply stated to them.
+Try instead a visual sign such as a Stop Sign: Red = do not enter, Yellow = enter quietly, an emergency, Green = feel free to come in.
 This is a great way to ensure that you are able to get work done and make sure that your family is taken care of.

 Stay Aware of Security Risks

 When working from home it is important to be just as vigilant as you are in the office when it comes to security risks – if not more!
-Cybercriminals have already ramped up phishing attacks in the month of March.
-It is vital that you are aware of who is sending emails to you – trust but verify any documents that are sent to you.
-Be aware of all internal company policies to ensure data protection – keep your desk clear even at home.
+Cybercriminals ramp up phishing attacks and scams daily.
+It is vital that you are aware of who is sending you emails, and trust but verify any documents that are sent to you.
+Do not give out ANY personal information.
+Neither your bank, utility company, nor the IRS will ever ask you for such information over the phone.
+If you are unsure – say nothing, hang up and you call them.
+Be aware of all internal company policies to ensure data protection – put away your papers when work is through and clear your desk.
+And if your frequent visitors are young, consider a “sippy cups only” policy!